princeBritwum/Advanced-Power-BI-NYC-Yellow-Taxi-Project/README.md

 1. To emplement incremental refresh on our landing table, we need to ensure the following;
 - Our table is able to query fold - To make this possible, ensure you have done most of the basic transformation on the MSSQL Query and create a materialized view for the table.
 In this case I created a view called dbo_PartNyCTripView and used it as my source in the query editor as shown below in the mquery
-- Create rangeStart and rangeEnd parameters
+- Create rangeStart and rangeEnd parameters with dates as specified below
 - filter your incremental date column in our case (LoadDate) on table(NycTripW45) with the parameters defined in the previous step